Collaborative likelihood-ratio estimation over graphs

-The collaborative and non-parametric LRE framework that we propose for the graph-based setting is novel.
-It supposes that the likelihood-ratios $r_u$ and $r_v$ are elements of a Reproducing Kernel Hilbert Space $\Hilbert$ that is shared among all nodes, and if $u$ and $v$ are connected then $r_u$, $r_v$ are expected to be close to each other in $\Hilbert$.
+The collaborative non-parametric LRE framework, proposed for the graph-based setting, is novel.
+It assumes that the likelihood-ratios, $r_u$ and $r_v$, are elements of a Reproducing Kernel Hilbert Space $\Hilbert$ that is shared among all nodes, and if $u$ and $v$ are connected in the graph, then $r_u$ and $r_v$ are expected to be also close to each other in $\Hilbert$.